ciesin-geospatial/TOPSTSCHOOL-SPHYNX/docs/source/_documentation/_tutorials/_002-contributing/contributing-to-school.rst

 ..
 Author: Akshay Mestry <xa@mes3.dev>
 ..
 Created on: Saturday, November 16, 2024
 ..
-Last updated on: Saturday, November 16, 2024
+Last updated on: Tuesday, November 26, 2024

 :og:title: Contributing to SCHOOL
 :og:description: A comprehensive guide to getting started with contributing